 We cannot guarantee that we will be able to maintain our regulatory approvals for Soliris.
 If we do not maintain our regulatory approvals for Soliris, the value of our company and our results of operations will be materially harmed.
-We and our future partners, contract manufacturers and suppliers are subject to rigorous and extensive regulation by the Food and Drug Administration, or FDA, other federal and state agencies, and governmental authorities in other territories.
+We and our current and future partners, contract manufacturers and suppliers are subject to rigorous and extensive regulation by the Food and Drug Administration, or FDA, other federal and state agencies, and governmental authorities in other territories.
 These regulations continue to apply after product approval, and cover, among other things, testing, manufacturing, quality control, labeling, advertising, promotion, risk mitigation, adverse event reporting requirements, and export of biologics.
 For example, the risk management program established in 2007 upon the FDA's approval of Soliris for the treatment of PNH was replaced with a Risk Evaluation and Mitigation Strategy Program, or REMS program, approved by the FDA in 2010.
 The REMS program requires mandatory physician certification in the United States.
 Each physician must certify that the physician is aware of the potential risks associated with the administration of Soliris and that the physician will inform each patient of these risks using educational material approved by the FDA.

 As a condition of approval for marketing Soliris, governmental authorities may require us to conduct additional studies.
 For example, in connection with the approval of Soliris in the United States, European Union and Japan, we agreed to establish a PNH Registry, monitor immunogenicity, monitor compliance with vaccination requirements, and determine the effects of anticoagulant withdrawal among PNH patients receiving eculizumab, and, specifically in Japan, we agreed to conduct a trial in a limited number of Japanese PNH patients to evaluate the safety of a meningococcal vaccine.
 In the United States, for example, the FDA can propose to withdraw approval for a product if it determines that such additional studies are inadequate or if new clinical data or information shows that a product is not safe for use in an approved indication.
 We are required to report any serious and unexpected adverse experiences and certain quality problems with Soliris to the FDA, the European Medicines Agency, or EMA, Japan's Ministry of Health, Labour and Welfare, or MHLW, and certain other health agencies.
 We, the FDA, the EMA, the MHLW or another health agency may have to notify healthcare providers of any such developments.
 The discovery of any previously unknown problems with Soliris, a manufacturer or a facility may result in restrictions on Soliris, a manufacturer or a facility, including withdrawal of Soliris from the market.
 Certain changes to an approved product, including the way it is manufactured or promoted, often require prior regulatory approval before the product as modified may be marketed.
 Our manufacturing and other facilities and those of any third parties manufacturing Soliris will be subject to inspection prior to grant of marketing approval and subject to continued review and periodic inspections by the regulatory authorities.
-In December 2009, the E.C. approved the use of our Rhode Island manufacturing facility for the production of Soliris, and we are authorized to sell product that is manufactured in our facility in the European Union and certain other territories.
-The FDA commenced its inspections of this facility during 2009; however we will not be capable of manufacturing Soliris in our Rhode Island facility for commercial sale in the United States until such time as we have received the required FDA approval for our facility in Rhode Island, if ever.
-Any third party we would use to manufacture Soliris for sale, including Lonza, must also be licensed by applicable regulatory authorities.
+We and any third party we would use to manufacture Soliris for sale, including Lonza, must also be licensed by applicable regulatory authorities.